-Current microsurgery training methods with surgical microscopes have seen its limitations.
+Current microsurgery training methods with surgical microscopes have seen their limitations.
 First, the microscopes are expensive and not portable, thus there is limited access to the devices and undermines the learning outcome for the trainees.
-Second, during the COVID-19 pandemics, there is a rising need for remote instruction.
-As smartphone cameras can provide high enough resolution and magnification on the surgery station, this project aims to develop a microsurgery training solution based on common smartphone models, while forming two visual channels to enable depth perception from the display.
-The team evaluates two proposed approaches to combine a hardware design and a software design from previous teams, including Single Frame and Combined Frame designs, and the Single Frame Design becomes the proposed final design for this team.
-Each of these designs utilizes multiple technologies to create the perception of depth of the object being viewed.
-The team ultimately considers a hybrid of the two designs to pursue that maximizes usability and minimizes the potential for constraint by hardware capabilities.
+Second, beginning during the COVID-19 pandemics, there is a rising need for remote surgical instruction.
+As smartphone cameras can provide sufficient resolution and magnification on the surgery station, this project aims to develop a microsurgery training solution based on common smartphone models that is capable of forming two visual channels to enable depth perception from the display.
+The team proposed a final design that reflects one visual channel but not the other and a corresponding code that can incorporate live-streamed video into a computer model of the virtual reality environment.
+Discrepancies between the two visual channels and the real-time video lag were quantified.
+This work facilitated the development of a timeline for the completion of our current code and image transformation algorithms into the VR environment to create a usable image for the training surgeon.